Couples Therapy for california residents

 Therapeutic Modalities

-Relational Self-Awareness (RSA)
+Relational Self-Awareness

 RSA helps couples understand how attachment patterns, family systems, relational histories, and unconscious beliefs influence the relationship.
 This work supports greater accountability, differentiation, emotional intimacy, and self-awareness.